ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 One of Scudder’s more famous passages reprints a poetic letter from a Colonel T. W. Higginson, writing from Princeton, Massachusetts, in the middle of July: “Often as I have dreamed of a more abundant world of insects than any ever seen, I never enjoyed it more vividly than in walking along the breezy, upland road, lined with a continuous row of milk weed blossoms and white flowering alder, all ablaze with butterflies.
 I might have picked off hundreds of aphrodites by hand, so absorbed were they in their pretty pursuit, and all the interspaces between their broader wings seemed filled with little skippers and pretty painted ladies and an occasional comma.
 The rare idalia and huntera sometimes visit them also, and a host of dipterous and hymenopterous things (Scudder 1889: 569).”

 After a walk the next day along another road between the two Wachusetts, Higginson adds: “There was nothing of yesterday’s procession of milk weed and butterflies, though in the latter part of the way the aphrodites and tharos were so thick in the road, I brushed them away.”
-Scudder was aware that some observers of his day were confusing Great Spangled Fritillaries and Aphrodites, but choosing to quote Higginson’s letter is a vote of confidence in this reporter’s identification skills.
-We may conclude, as Leahy did in the Atlas account, that Scudder’s and Harris’ reports are correct, and that Aphrodite has surely declined in abundance here since the 1860’s.
+Scudder was aware that some observers of his day were confusing Great Spangled Fritillaries and Aphrodites, but he himself was clear about the distinction (see Great Spangled species account), and by choosing to quote Higginson’s letter gives a vote of confidence to this reporter’s identification skills.
+It is reasonable to conclude, as Leahy did in the Atlas account, that Scudder’s and Harris’ reports are correct, and that Aphrodite was fairly common in the late 19th century.

-Further details contribute to this picture.
-In 1878, veteran collector F. H. Sprague found cybele in Wollaston in the Boston area, but not aphrodite.
-He found both species further west, in approximately equal numbers, in Belchertown and in Leverett (Sprague 1879).
-In 1907, Reiff reports many cybele flying at a well-known spot in West Roxbury near Boston, including a variant, but no aphrodite (Reiff 1910).
-Early (pre-1920) specimens at Boston University are from Princeton, Mt.
-Greylock, and Bristol, R.I.
 By the 1930’s, D. W. Farquhar published an updated assessment of New England’s butterflies.
-For Great Spangled Fritillary he lists specimens from nine new locations around Massachusetts, but for Aphrodite he lists no new locations, except for one "variant" from Essex, which he thinks was "probably an error."
-Farquhar's list thus suggests that Great Spangled Fritillary had become fairly common in Massachusetts by the 1930's, and that Aphrodite was not common (Farquhar 1934).
+For Great Spangled Fritillary he lists nine new locations around Massachusetts, but for Aphrodite he lists no new locations, except for one "variant" from Essex, which he thinks was "probably an error" (Farquhar 1934).
+Farquhar's list thus suggests that whereas Great Spangled Fritillary had remained fairly common in Massachusetts by the 1930's, Aphrodite was less common.
+Similarly, the Gyspy Moth Lab in Dover caught 3 Great Spangled specimens in 1933, but no Aphrodite specimens (Yale).
 Aphrodite is therefore included on Table 2 as having decreased since 1900, although the reasons are not clear.

 In North America the Aphrodite and Great Spangled Fritillaries have largely overlapping ranges, both extending throughout Canada (Layberry 1998), but Great Spangled Fritillary today extends much further southeastward in the mountains and piedmont areas of Virginia, the Carolinas and north Georgia, and further south in the midwestern states (Cech 2005; Opler and Krizek 1984).